Niels3RT/KC87_MiSTer/README.md

 ## The MiSTer Core

-The core is in a pretty basic state right now, there is no support for tape input yet, but *.TAP files work.
-A lot of things seem to be working a little/way too fast, i will have a look at slowing down memory access soon.
-And don't expect any audio output for now.
+The core is not perfect, there is no support for tape input yet, but *.TAP files work.
+Audio output works too, see OSD to enable tape noise.

 Type BASIC at the OS prompt to start the basic interpreter from ROM.